-We are required to notify our customers again, using this report, of a drinking water standard violation that occurred in the first quarter of 2013.
+We are required to notify our customers using this report, of a drinking water standard violation that occurred in the fourth quarter of 2015.
 Disinfectant by products were not monitored within the specified 5 day window allowed by the State.
 The contaminants were collected and analyzed during the quarter as required, just not on the specified day.
-All of our customers were notified via an insert in their quarterly water bill.